esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ## Lesson 2 - Why is Accessibility important?

 ### Accessibility as a Moral Case
+> Doing it because it's the necessary and right thing to do

 ### Accessibility as a Business Case